Excalibur-SLE/Excalibur-SLE.github.io/workshop3.md

  time and length scales, and the power of exascale computing will be revolutionary in the simulation tools needed to design the engineering applications of tomorrow.

+### Dr Christopher Maynard (University of Reading and Met Office, UK): Realising Richardson’s dream: Developing modelling capability at Exascale for the Met Office

+#### Abstract

+The Met Office is developing a new weather and climate modelling system to exploit Exoscale computing.
+The atmospheric model is named LFRic after Lewis Fry Richardson, who first attempted numerical weather prediction a century ago.
+The LFRic model is being co-designed with a Domain Specific Language (DSL) and new scientific methods, such as communication avoiding algorithms.
+The DSL allows for single source science code with parallel code for different programming models.
+Some Initial performance results are shown.

+#### Bio

+Chris Maynard has been an Associate Professor of Computer Science at the University of Reading since January 2018 and he retains his position as an Expert Scientific Software Engineer at the Met Office which he has held since 2012.
+Prior to joining the Met Office he worked at the Edinburgh Parallel Computing Centre (EPCC) where he developed and optimised scientific software for supercomputers in diverse fields such as Particle Physics, Computational Fluid Dynamics (CFD), Magnetic materials, acoustic properties of materials, Group Theory, Numerical Analysis and Quantum Computing.
+He obtained his PhD in 1998 from the University of Edinburgh in theoretical particle physics.
+Since joining the Met Office he has optimised the solver for the UM dynamical core called ENDGame.
+He is leading the development of a domain specific language for the new Met Office Model, Gung Ho/LFRic to enable performance on diverse exascale computing architectures.
+His research interests include methods for High Performance Computing, parallel programming models, languages and algorithms and domain specific languages.

 ### Dr Ernesto Monaco (ESS Engineering Software, Austria): Numerical simulation of industrial relevant applications by the ALSIM™ Platform